ncachanosky/econ-lecture-notes/content/econometrics/04_Classical_Model/Section 2.md

 ### Assumption 7: The error term is normally distributed

 Assumption 2 states the error term should have a zero mean, and assumption 5 states that the standard deviation of the errors is constant.
 There is no requirement, however, that the error terms must have a [**normal** distribution](https://en.wikipedia.org/wiki/Normal_distribution).
-Assumption 7 requires the errors to have a normal distribution: $\varepsilon ~ N(0, \sigma_{\varepsilon})$
+Assumption 7 requires the errors to have a normal distribution: $\varepsilon \sim N(0, \sigma_{\varepsilon})$

 It is important to be careful about the normality distribution of the errors: